acl2/acl2/books/kestrel/java/atj/tests/README.txt

 Test*.java

-  Java source files with test harnesses for the generated Java code.
+  Java source files with test harnesses for some of the generated Java code.
 These files are handwritten (not generated) and are under version control.

 *.class